turkja/cm_39/README.md

 - Run M-x run-scheme (set also scheme-program-name, see below).
 - CM shell opens up.
 If you want to have it in a new frame, set inferior-scheme-mode-hook (see below).
 - Now CM accepts input from shell, or from emacs via scheme-mode evaluation.
-- It is also possible to mix up input by opening files via CM GUI console.
+- It is also possible to mix up input by opening files via CM GUI console, but that's not really encouraged.
+The console shell is a blocking thread that expects things to happen in order.
+- By default, the Emacs scheme magic pipes expressions from all buffers to CM shell, so you can have many documents open at the same time.

 Grace is a graphical application that pops up when run-scheme is executed, which is kinda annoying.
 But you can minimize it and it shouldn't bother you anymore when you work on emacs.
 I didn't want